Abstracts

 • All sources of funding for the research must be disclosed within the submission and should be acknowledged on posters and slides.

-Conflict of Interest Related Restrictions on Authors and Presenting Authors:
+Presentation Types & Conflict of Interest Related Restrictions on Authors and Presenting Authors:

 • Oral Presentations (designated for AMA PRA Category 1 Credit™): An employee of an ACCME-defined ineligible organization is prohibited from being an author or presenter on a submission selected for oral presentation.
 If any cited abstract author discloses an employee relationship with an ACCME-defined ineligible organization, the abstract will be removed from consideration as an oral abstract presentation.